jsgroth/jgenesis/ARCHITECTURE.md

 ### `smsgg-core`

-Emulation core for the Sega Master System and Game Gear, which are extremely similar hardware-wise.
+Emulation core for the Sega Master System and Game Gear.
+The core is shared because there are very few hardware differences between the two.

 ### `genesis-core`